 People Like Working Here

 It was 1988.
 Our CEO, Mike Rompa, was walking into his first interview with Geffen Mesher.
-We like to imagine he was calming his nerves back then by listening to Def Leppard on his Sony Walkman.
+We like to imagine he was calming his nerves by listening to Def Leppard on his Sony Walkman.
 He was just out of school.
 Intern programs weren’t a thing yet, but he was the ambitious sort who would have eagerly signed up for one.